THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

 This can be really helpful for the interviewer, as it gives them a chance to scan your profile right there on the spot and ask relevant questions.
 They may also use the paper to take notes.

 You can even leave a copy of your German CV with them at the end of the interview.

 6) Look And Dress Appropriately

-Whether a video or in person interview, make an effort to look nice and wear appropriate clothing.
+Whether in a video or in-person interview, make an effort to look nice and wear appropriate clothing.
 You don’t need to look like a supermodel, but at least appear neat and well-groomed.
 Be sure to take a shower, comb your hair, brush your teeth, etc. Showing up as if you’d just rolled out of bed isn’t going to score you a job.

 Think about the type of company to which you’re applying.
-If you’re interviewing at a law firm, consulting company, or government office, you need to wear formal business attire.
+If you’re interviewing at a law firm, consulting company, or government office, you’ll need to wear formal business attire.
 This means a business suit in most cases.
-If you’re interviewing for a regular company, even a startup, go with business casual.
-Wear a nice sweater, button-down shirt, maybe a blazer.
+If you’re interviewing for a regular company or even a startup, go with business casual.
+Wear a nice sweater, a button-down shirt, and maybe a blazer.
 Even combined with jeans and sneakers, this should be fine.

 7) Make Notes Beforehand